janesjanes/Pytorch-TextureGAN/README.md

 - Leather Dataset:

 ## Download Models
-Download our pre-trained model from here:
+Pre-trained models
-- best model trained on the shoes dataset.
+- On the shoes dataset.
-- best model trained on the handbags dataset: https://s3-us-west-2.amazonaws.com/texturegan/textureD_final_allloss_handbag_3300.pth
+- <a href='https://s3-us-west-2.amazonaws.com/texturegan/textureD_final_allloss_handbag_3300.pth' > On the handbags dataset </a>
-- best model trained on the clothes dataset.
+- On the clothes dataset.

 ## Citation
 If you find it this code useful for your research, please cite: